RedisLabs/redisraft/README.md

 Configuration changes are propagated as special Raft log entries, as described in the Raft paper.

-The trigger for configuration changes is provided by `RAFT.ADDNODE` and `RAFT.REMOVENODE` commands.
+The trigger for configuration changes is provided by `RAFT.NODE ADD` and `RAFT.NODE REMOVE` commands.

 *NOTE: Currently membership operations are node-centric.
 That is, a node is started with module arguments that describe how it should behave.
-For example, a joined node will have a `join=<leader-addr>` argument telling it to connect to the leader and execute a `RAFT.ADDNODE` command.
+For example, a `RAFT.CLUSTER JOIN` is invoked on a new node in order to initiate a connection to the leader and execute a `RAFT.NODE ADD` command.

 While there are some benefits to this approach, it may make more sense to change to a cluster-centric approach which is the way Redis Cluster does things.*

 ### Persistence